Alfonso Caycedo

-Alfonso Caycedo (in full: Alfonso Caycedo Lozano) (19 November 1932 in Bogota, Colombia – 11 September 2017) is the Founder of Sophrology, a form of self-development.
+Alfonso Caycedo (in full: Alfonso Caycedo Lozano; 19 November 1932 – 11 September 2017) was a Colombian academic.
+He was the founder of sophrology, a form of self-development.

 Caycedo also founded Sofrocay, the International Caycedian Sophrology Academy based in Andorra, where his Caycedian methods are practiced.

 Biography

-Following his early education in Colombia, Caycedo moved to Spain to study in the faculty of medicine at the university of Madrid where he became a doctor of medicine and surgery.
-He specialised in psychiatry and neurology under the direction of Juan Josė López-Ibor (1906-1991), professor of psychiatry at the University of Madrid.
+Caycedo was born on 19 November 1932 in Bogotá.
+Following his early education in Colombia, He moved to Spain to study in the faculty of medicine at the university of Madrid where he became a doctor of medicine and surgery.
+He specialised in psychiatry and neurology under the direction of Juan Josė López-Ibor (1906–1991), professor of psychiatry at the University of Madrid.

 While in Spain, Caycedo began to develop his own psychiatric method.
 He was interested in the medical use of hypnosis, but weary of the public reception of that term.
-To distance himself and his method from contemporary mystics, he coined the term Sophrology in October, 1960 to describe his technique.
+To distance himself and his method from contemporary mystics, he coined the term sophrology in October, 1960 to describe his technique.
 The same year he founded the first department of clinical sophrology at Madrid University.
-In practice, Sophrologists came to utilize a combination of hypnosis and humanistic psychology.
+In practice, sophrologists came to utilize a combination of hypnosis and humanistic psychology.

 In 1963, Caycedo met Ludwig Binswanger, the Swiss founder of phenomenological psychiatry.
 Caycedo became familiar with the method of investigation of consciousness proposed by Husserl and Heidegger which influenced the direction of his own research in that field.
-Expounding upon this influence, Caycedo attempted to make existential phenomenology accessible and practical through Sophrology.
+Expounding upon this influence, Caycedo attempted to make existential phenomenology accessible and practical through sophrology.
 The direction of his research turned to modified states of consciousness with a phenomenology-inspired approach.

 Caycedo later spent time in India where he learned Yoga from Yogis whom he met through Indian doctors.
 In the Himalayas, he met one of the doctors of the 14th Dalai-Lama, who introduced Caycedo to methods such as Tummo, a Tibetan breathing exercise which is meant to help the user reach modified states of consciousness.
 Caycedo also visited Japan where he studied Zazen.
-Caycedo recognised emphasis on the body as the unifying principle in these different methods, which he carried over to Sophrology.
+Caycedo recognised emphasis on the body as the unifying principle in these different methods, which he carried over to sophrology.

 In Barcelona from 1968 to 1982, Caycedo gained his Professorship at the School of Psychiatry at the University of Barcelona in the faculty of medicine.
 During this period, Caycedo did extensive experimentation and research on his theories of Dynamic Relaxation (exercise in slow movement).